 But remember that the interest rate you’re offered depends on your credit scores and DTI.
 So it’s not uncommon to see an interest rate well above the national average if you have bad credit.

-As we mentioned before, the average interest rate for an unsecured personal loan is approximately 8% – 9%.
+As we mentioned before, the average interest rate for an unsecured personal loan is around 10%.
 That being said, interest rates for unsecured personal loans can be upwards of 36%, depending on how low your credit score is.

 Since payday loans, asset loans and PALs usually come with the set APRs that we mentioned above, we aren’t quite able to say what is “too high.”
 But some states set laws that prohibit payday lenders from exceeding a certain amount in fees.